coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-22-arraylist-retainall-method.md

 The `retainAll()` method retains all the elements of the collections passed as a parameter in the list.

-That means it will remove all elements from the list other than the ones which are present in the collection that is passed as parameter.
+That means it will remove all elements from the list other than the ones that are present in the collection that is passed as a parameter.

-The method is signature is given below.
+The method signature is given below.

 ```java
 public boolean retainAll(Collection<?> c)